Skip to content

 • Benthos Stack: The Benthos stack provides advanced capabilities for stream data processing and analysis.

-• Alpha Stack: The Alpha stack offers a powerful environment for hosting web-appliation, and custom Docker images atop DataOS.
+• Container Stack: The Container stack offers a powerful environment for hosting web-appliation, and custom Docker images atop DataOS.

 • Beacon Stack: The Beacon stack provides a comprehensive set of tools and utilities for managing PostsgreSQL Database.